eerimoq/pumbaa/docs/library-reference/pumbaa/drivers.rst

    .. method:: search()

       Search network for devices.
+The device id of all found devices are stored and returned by :meth:`.get_devices`.

    .. method:: get_devices()

-      Returns a list of all found devices.
+      Returns a list of all devices found in the latest call to :meth:`.search`.

    .. method:: read(device_id, size)